Rules of Play

 3. Call Up Players

 A maximum of three (3) calls up players shall be permitted with a maximum roster of 14.
 Call up players must be proper age.
-Call ups must be done through the Clubhouse, call Stacey to arrange.
+Call ups must be done through the Clubhouse, call Bryce to arrange.

 There is no limit to the substitutions made during a game.
 Substitutions may be made at kickoffs, goal kicks, your own throw-ins, injury and only with the permission of the referee.
 No substitutions shall be allowed for a player ejected from the game by the referee for misconduct.